 There are many reasons why you might want to make a non-concessional contribution into your super fund.
 This can include the following:

-- To implement a re-contribution strategy.
-This involves taking money out of your super and recontributing it back as a non-concessional contribution in order to change the components from taxable to tax-free.
-This can have estate planning tax benefits when paying a death benefit to a non-dependent like your adult children.
-To learn more about tax payable on death benefits see ‘Payment of death benefits from superannuation‘.
+- Re-contribution strategy.
+Withdrawing super and re-contributing it as a non-concessional contribution can reduce the taxable component of your super balance, improving estate planning outcomes (especially when super is left to adult children).
+To learn more about tax payable on death benefits see Payment of death benefits from superannuation.

 Eligibility requirements for a non-concessional contribution